Early Childhood Reading Certificate Program

 Dr. Tori Virlee

 Tori Virlee, PsyD, is the early childhood language instructor at the Montessori Education Center of the Rockies and the school psychologist at the Montessori School of Denver.
-She holds a bachelor's degree in speech, language, and hearing sciences and a doctorate in school psychology.
+She holds a bachelor's degree in speech, language, and hearing sciences as well as a doctorate in school psychology.
 Tori is an experienced early childhood teacher, literacy specialist, and interventionist.
 She has presented at local, regional, and national conferences and schools to bring the science of reading to fellow educators.
 This work has been further informed through training in LETRS (Language Essentials for Teachers of Reading and Spelling) and as an Orton-Gillingham Therapist.
-Tori’s work is focused on supporting teachers, young children, and their families to promote language, literacy, and mental health.
+Tori’s work is focused on supporting teachers, young children, and their families to promote language, literacy, and mental health

 Questions about this program?
 Contact Us